If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Vessi periodically has seasonal sales for both Black Friday and Labor Day.
 In 2021, their Black Friday sale offered up to 30% off sitewide and a free $25 gift certificate for every $110 spent.

-Vessi doesn’t have any brick-and-mortar stores and they don’t currently work with any third-party retailers.
-They occasionally have pop-up events, which they announce on their social media.
+Vessi doesn’t have any brick-and-mortar stores, and they don’t currently work with third-party retailers.
+They occasionally have pop-up events, which they announce on social media.

 Vessi’s headquarters are in Vancouver, but their factory is in Taiwan.

-In my experience, these are not the most breathable shoes and your feet are bound to get a bit sweaty in them, so I’d recommend wearing socks.
+In my experience, these are not the most breathable shoes, and your feet are bound to get a bit sweaty in them, so I’d recommend you wear socks.

 Yes, as long as the water isn’t deep enough to go over the tops of the ankle openings, Vessis are highly waterproof sneakers.

-If you wear them in the rain, stomp into puddles, or even cross a shallow stream while hiking, you won’t find yourself with wet socks.
+If you wear them in the rain, stomp into puddles, or even cross a shallow stream while hiking, you won’t end up with wet socks.

-According to their website, yes, Vessi Everyday Shoes are breathable.
+Vessi describes their sneakers as breathable.
 But in my opinion, they’re not breathable.

 If you’re comparing them to rubber rain boots, these sneakers will keep your feet dry but with slightly more ventilation.
 Compared to most other casual shoes, they’re not very airy.

-Vessi Everyday Shoes, Cityscape Sneakers, and Everyday Slip-ons are not machine washable, although you can clean them by hand in the sink.
-The Weekend collection is machine-washable.
+Vessi’s Everyday Shoes, Cityscape Sneakers, and Everyday Slip-ons are not machine washable, although you can clean them by hand in the sink.
+The Vessi Weekend Sneaker collection is machine-washable.

 In North America, you can expect Vessis to arrive within 2-9 business days after leaving the warehouse.
 In my case, they arrived about a week after placing the order.